mahmoud/sedimental/entries/product_hunt_is_dead.md

 It's been one week since [FinFam](https://finfam.app)'s [beta launch](/announcing_finfam.html)!
-The [Show HN post](https://news.ycombinator.com/item?id=45252031) trended nicely, netting enough eyeballs to make me confident that FinFam's the world's first and only [collaborative financial planner with a marketplace of interactive, open-source expert opinions](https://finfam.app).
+The [Show HN post](https://news.ycombinator.com/item?id=45252031) trended nicely, netting enough eyeballs to make me confident that FinFam is the world's first and only [collaborative financial planner with a marketplace of interactive, open-source expert opinions](https://finfam.app).
 I'm especially gratified by the users I'm meeting _through_ the product.
 Nothing like it.

-So, launch is great, no regrets, right?
+So, launch is going great, no regrets, right?

 ## My one regret